 The afro is another recurrent signifier in my recent work.
 In some instances the pick is improbably large and hangs over my head like a threat; in other cases the oversized teeth of the pick suggest bars of a jail cell.
 Similarly, through the manipulation of exposure times during the development process, I put forward a continuum of skin tone, inviting the viewer to think about social constructions of race.

 My recent work embodies a continuing effort to identify and illustrate other images like the basketball and afro pick that reflect, and comment on, our experience and perceptions of race and identity.

 Isabelle Lumpkin has studied many different arts visual and otherwise in many parts of the world including receiving a scholarship for the study of modern dance at the Alvin Ailey American Dance Theater.
 She received her B.A. in Afro-American studies from Brown University.
 She has also studies at the University of California, La Sorbonne, and Parsons School of Design.

-Isabelle has exhibited at the National Museum of Lesbian, Gay, Bisexual, Transgendered history, ABC No Rio, Red Ink Studios, The Whitney, The Apartment, Squint Space, Institute for Contemporary Art, The Luggage Store Gallery, and Here gallery, as well as performances at the Deitch Projects, and in the U.S. and abroad as a professional dancer with the Alvin Ailey American Dance Theater.
-She Was a part of the Whiney museum Independant Studies program, and has recieved grants or residencies from Workspace, Vermont Studio Center, The E.D. foundation, and Jacob’s Pillow.
+Isabelle has exhibited at the National Museum of Lesbian, Gay, Bisexual, Transgendered history, ABC No Rio, Red Ink Studios, The Apartment, Squint Space, Institute for Contemporary Art, The Luggage Store Gallery, and Here gallery, as well as performances at Deitch Projects, and in the U.S. and abroad.
+She completed the Whitney Museum Independent Studies Program, and has received grants or residencies from Workspace, Vermont Studio Center, The E.D. foundation, and Jacob’s Pillow.